 SPSS Match Files - Basic Use

-are two data files or datasets holding different variables on similar cases. - Each case has a unique id (identifier) in each data source.
+- Each case has a unique id (identifier) in each data source.
 This id tells SPSS which case from one data source corresponds to which case from the other.
 Corresponding cases become a single case in the merged data.

-command.
+- The syntax below demonstrates a very basic MATCH FILEScommand.
 If you're not comfortable working with multiple datasets, have a look at SPSS Datasets Tutorial 1 - Basics.

 SPSS Match Files Syntax Example 1